ratelsoft/examina.io-api-docs/docs/client/Embedding-The-Client-App.md

 ### Approve your domain for Embedding

-Add the domain which you're using to host the exams on the list of approved domains.
+Next you'll need to add the domain which you'll be using to host the exams to the list of approved domains.

 To add a domain, enter the domain URL (*without the protocol part*) in the text field and click on the ***Add Domain*** button.